livanos/businesscard/README.md

 └── README.md            # Project documentation
 ```

+## Implementation Details

+### OpenAI Structured Outputs

+This application uses OpenAI's Structured Outputs feature to ensure consistent, reliable data extraction from business cards.
+Structured Outputs enforces a JSON schema that guarantees the model will always return data in the expected format, making the application more robust.

+Key benefits:
+- Reliable type safety: The response always follows our defined schema
+- Consistent field formatting: All contact fields are properly structured
+- Better error handling: Clear identification of refusals and processing issues

+The schema includes fields for name, title, company, contact information, and social media profiles - all essential data found on typical business cards.

 ## Notes

 - This application uses OpenAI's GPT-4o model, which will incur API usage costs based on the number and size of images processed.
 - Processing time may vary depending on OpenAI API response times.
 - For best results, ensure business cards are well-lit and clearly visible in photos.
+- If a card is missing certain information, those fields will be omitted from the result and vCard.

 ## License